 Centrelink Customer Reference Number (CRN)

-What’s a CRN
+What is a CRN

-We use a CRN to identify your personal record.
 A CRN is 9 numbers and ends with a letter.
 For example: 123 456 789A.

-- apply for payments and services
+- claim for Centrelink payments and services

 - record or update your information with us.